Bacteria and micro-organisms involved in water treatment

 What are they used for?

-Biological wastewater treatment is the most common method of sanitation in the world.
+The biological method purifies wastewater and is still the most widely used treatment method in the world.
 This technology uses different types of bacteria and other micro-organisms to decontaminate and clean polluted water.
 In microbiology, these organisms play a crucial role by using organic waste as a source of food and energy to grow and reproduce.

 Domestic wastewater and industrial effluent are the main sources of grey water requiring treatment.
-Using micro-organisms in this context enables wastewater to be recycled efficiently, contributing to a healthier environment.
+The use of micro-organisms in this context enables wastewater to be recycled efficiently, contributing to a healthier environment.
 These micro-organisms, or microbes, are in fact the biological cleaners essential to this process.

 You got it, bacteria are the heart of the process.
 A wastewater treatment plant can thus be compared to a farm where micro-organisms are cultivated on a large scale to decontaminate and recycle wastewater, illustrating their importance in modern society.